check-spelling-sandbox/materialize/test/limits/README.md

 Some of the limits are product-wide, most pertain to the various aspects of individual queries that pertain to the optimizer, e.g. "number of conditions over the same column in a WHERE clause".

-While the framework does not explicitly test for performance and can not intelligently flag regressions, in practice it is hoped that regressions will be caught by one of the following mechanisms:
+While the framework does not explicitly test for performance and cannot intelligently flag regressions, in practice it is hoped that regressions will be caught by one of the following mechanisms:
 - a fixpoint panic if the optimizer is unable to transform a complex query to a stable tree
 - a stack overflow if a recursive algorithm is used anywhere during query processing